leventkaragol/libcpp-crypto/README.md

 ## How to use?
 (Hash with SHA-256)

-All you need to do is call the static **"hash"** method to hash the given text with SHA-256.
+All you need to do is call the **"hash"** function to hash the given text with SHA-256.

 ```cpp
 #include "libcpp-crypto.hpp"